-The Field Judge and Side Judge should be alert for clear encroachment by Team R and have secondary responsibility for ruling on a pop-up kick.
+The Field Judge and Side Judge should be alert for clear encroachment by Team R and have responsibility for ruling on a pop-up kick.
 They must know if the kick traveled 10 yards (i.e. breaks the plane of Team R's free kick line and has touched the ground).
-They should be alert for touching by either team.
+They should be alert for touching by either team and the legality of Team K blocking in the neutral zone.
 If the kick ends up being a deep kick down the field, they should move downfield to assist with downfield coverage.
 If a long return develops, they should trail the play and will have forward progress to the two-yard line.